joppuyo/timber-starter-theme-webpack/README.md

-# The Timber Starter Theme
+# The Timber Starter Theme with Gulp and Webpack

 The "_s" for Timber: a dead-simple theme that you can build from.
 The primary purpose of this theme is to provide a file structure rather than a framework for markup or styles.
 Configure your Sass, scripts, and task runners however you would like!